-Guardian continued to not pay contractual rent and interest due under its lease and mortgage loan agreements during the first quarter of 2022.
+Guardian, an operator on a cash basis of revenue recognition, did not pay contractual rent and interest due under its lease and mortgage loan agreements during the first quarter of 2022.
 During the first and second quarters of 2022, we completed significant restructuring activities related to the Guardian lease and loan portfolio.
 In the first quarter of 2022, we transitioned eight facilities previously leased to Guardian to two other operators as part of the planned restructuring.
 Additionally, during the six months ended June 30, 2022, we sold nine facilities to a third party that were previously leased to Guardian and three facilities previously subject to the Guardian mortgage loan.
 In the second quarter of 2022, we agreed to a formal restructuring agreement, master lease amendments and mortgage loan amendments with Guardian.

 As part of the restructuring agreement and related agreements, Omega agreed to, among other things:

-- extend the lease and loan maturity dates from January 31, 2027 to December 31, 2031 and allow Guardian the option to extend the maturity date for both the lease and loan through September 30, 2034, subject to certain conditions; - reduce the combined rent and mortgage interest to an aggregate \$24.0 million per year as of July 1, 2022 (\$15.0 million in rent and \$9.0 million in interest) with annual escalators of 2.25% beginning in January 2023; and - allow Guardian to retrospectively defer \$18.0 million of aggregate contractual rent and interest that it failed to pay from October 2021 through March 2022 (consisting of \$12.2 million of deferred rent and \$5.8 million of deferred interest), with repayment required beginning after September 30, 2024, based on certain financial metrics, and in full by December 31, 2031, or the earlier termination of the lease for any reason.
+- reduce the combined rent and mortgage interest to an aggregate \$24.0 million per year as of July 1, 2022 (\$15.0 million in rent and \$9.0 million in interest) with annual escalators of 2.25% beginning in January 2023; and - allow Guardian to retrospectively defer \$18.0 million of aggregate contractual rent and interest that it failed to pay from October 2021 through March 2022 (consisting of \$12.2 million of deferred rent and \$5.8 million of deferred interest), with repayment required beginning after September 30, 2024, based on certain financial metrics, and in full by December 31, 2031, or the earlier termination of the lease for any reason.

-Following the execution of the restructuring agreement, Guardian resumed paying contractual rent and interest during the second quarter of 2022 and continued such payments throughout the third and fourth quarters of 2022, in accordance with the restructuring terms.
+Following the execution of the restructuring agreement, Guardian resumed paying contractual rent and interest during the second quarter of 2022 and continued such payments for the remainder of 2022, in accordance with the restructuring terms.
 For the year ended December 31, 2022, we recorded rental income of \$11.3 million for the contractual rent payments that were received.
 Guardian continued to make contractual rent and interest payments in accordance with the restructuring terms during the first and second quarters of 2023.
 As discussed in Note 4 - Assets Held For Sale, Dispositions and Impairments, we sold 6 facilities previously leased to Guardian in the second quarter of 2023 and amended the master lease agreement to further reduce rent to \$1.5 million.
 As discussed further in Note 7 - Real Estate Loans Receivable, Guardian also sold the remaining 4 facilities subject to Guardian mortgage loan in the second quarter of 2023 and used the proceeds from the sale to make a principal repayment to Omega, in the same amount, against the mortgage note.
 Following the repayment, Omega agreed to release the mortgage liens on the facilities.

 In August 2023, Guardian failed to make the contractual rent payment due under its lease agreement and continued to fail to make the required contractual rent payments due under its lease agreement throughout the remainder of 2023.
-During the third and fourth quarters of 2023, we applied \$2.9 million and \$4.4 million, respectively, of Guardian's security deposit to fund the unpaid rent.
-As Guardian is on a cash basis of revenue recognition, we recorded rental income of \$4.4 million and \$16.8 million for the three months and year ended December 31, 2023, respectively, for the contractual rent payments that were received from Guardian and through the application of Guardian's security deposit.
-Following the application of the security deposit in the third and fourth quarters of 2023, we had a \$0.1 million security deposit remaining as of December 31, 2023, which can be applied to future rent shortfalls.
-We are in discussions to sell or release to another operator the facilities included in Guardian's master lease.
-In January 2024, Guardian did not pay the contractual rent amount due under its lease agreement of \$1.5 million.
+We applied \$6.3 million of Guardian's security deposit to fund the unpaid rent for payment missed in the third and fourth quarters.
+As Guardian is on a cash basis of revenue recognition, we recorded rental income of \$16.8 million for the year ended December 31, 2023, respectively, for the contractual rent payments that were received from Guardian and through the application of Guardian's security deposit.